victornnamdii/track-med/README.md

 * Route to the created directory and run `npm install`.
 * Configure the environment variables from `.env.example` file.
 * Start the server with `npm start`.

+## Documentation

+This API's documentation can be found on: https://documenter.getpostman.com/view/27917912/2s9YeD8Cud